|Posted: 2017-02-22 08:49|

 For example, you might want to add a section specifically for these fields - in this example, a two column section named Lost Info.
 You can choose whether to give the section a title and border.

 Step 4: Create the Report using a Pre-populated Report

 You’ll need to start recording data in the fields.
 The fields will be available as columns in the All Opportunities Landing Pages (Start > Sales > Opportunities).
 However, you’ll probably want to build reports that provide information similar to this view, which shows Joseph Equipment are a fierce competitor and the one that’s won the majority of the business lost.

 The Lost To and Lost Category custom fields are single select custom fields, which makes them ideal for reporting e.g. you can build Summary reports that Group by Lost To and Lost Category.
 This allows you to quickly see which category or competitor is responsible for the largest amount of lost deals.

 It is not currently possible for us to publish Template Reports that include Custom Fields, and because the “Lost Analysis” are custom fields, you’ll need to create the report from scratch.
 Having said that, the report outlined above is straightforward to create, and the steps are provided below.

-TIP: You can also group by Lost Category.
+TIP: You can also group by Lost Reason, or add a Split Column for it like the screenshot above.
 Clicking “Add Summary View” will allow you to copy one summary view and edit the grouping column.
-This means you can have 2 summary views; one that’s grouped by Lost to, and another grouped by Lost category.
+This means you can have 2 summary views; one that’s grouped by Lost to, and another grouped by Lost Reason.